ssh-mitm/ssh-mitm/doc/audit_guide/trivialauth.rst

     ssh-mitm server --remote-host <target-host> --enable-trivial-auth

-Connect as Alice with agent forwarding:
+Connect with agent forwarding — using the Logfile Inc. victim as an example:

 .. code-block:: bash

-    ssh -A -p 10022 alice@<mitm-host>
+    ssh -A -p 10022 sking@<mitm-host>

 To verify the default behaviour without the bypass — where two FIDO2 confirmations are required — omit the flag: